Part 1 of this pygtk tutorial stopped with a working toolbar and two place

 self.dialog.destroy()

 Right now, this code does not do much.
-It attaches the notebook instance to the vbox
+It attaches the notebook instance to the vbox which was automatically

 created inside the Dialog window.
 A notebook can have multiple pages, and each page in turn can have widgets